-A grid, also known as a raster in other software products, is a rectangular region comprised of evenly spaced rows and columns.
+A grid, also known as a raster in other software products, is a rectangular or cuboid region comprised of evenly spaced rows and columns.
 The intersection of a row and column is called a grid node.
 Rows contain grid nodes with the same Y coordinate.
 Columns contain grid nodes with the same X coordinate.
-Contour, color relief, grid values, peaks and depressions, vector, viewshed, watershed, 3D surface, 3D wireframe map layers all require grids in Surfer.
+The grid node value for 2D grids is the Z coordinate.
+3D grids contain multiple stacked rectangular slices at fixed Z coordinates and the grid node value is the C coordinate.
+3D grids can be created from XYZC point data or drillhole data.